 Health Savings Account (HSA) and Medical Savings Account (MSA)

 For each qualified medical expense you pay with a distribution from your HSA or MSA, you must keep a record of the name and address of each person you paid and the amount and date of the payment.

 Individual Retirement Arrangements (IRAs)

-Keep copies of the following forms and records until all distributions are made from your IRA(s).
+Please keep copies of the following forms until all distributions are made from your IRA(s):